min2ha/ukwa-site/content/target/64890/index.en.md

   "start_date": "2018-04-27T09:00:00Z"
 }

-# Health Sciences Records and Archives Association, The (HSRAA)

 The Health Sciences Records and Archives Assoc (HSAA) is for archivists and records managers working in pharma and other scientific sectors.